cruncha-cruncha/zork1-compiler/LANG.md

 <DESC IRP>         ;"describe the IRP (see DESC group), returns nothing"
 <CMD NUM>          ;"get the NUMth object instance matching this syntax/command, starts from 1"
 ;"<CMD 1> would return a specific instance of the CANDY object if called while handling EAT NEAREST CANDY"
+<END>              ;"ends the game: will not accept any more input from the user"

 ;"get/set variables"
 ;"there is no GET-VAR VAR: just use VAR directly instead"